mwkpe/tincan/README.md

 Features
 ---
-* Live view of received frames and signals in a tree view
+* Import of frame, signal and value definitions from DBC files
-* Trace view of frame data and signal values
+* Live view of received frames and signals in a [tree view](tincan_treeview.png).
-* Import of frame and signal definitions from DBC files
+* Simple trace view of frame and signal data

 Build
 ---